PLA — The pros and cons of this bio-based material

 According to data provided by our PLA supplier, this material offers measurable environmental benefits compared to petroleum-based plastics:

-• 🌱', label: '70% reduction in fossil fuel consumption during production
+• 🌱70% reduction in fossil fuel consumption during production

 • 💨80% reduction in greenhouse gas emissions